 Gang culture is a significant issue in the UK at present.
 In recent years, knife crime awareness and knife crime campaigns have gained momentum.
 However, the increase in knife crime highlights that more must be done, both in prevention and education, to solve these problems.

 On 14th March 2019, the BBC News Website reported: “Figures show that young black men and minority ethnic teenage boys and men were disproportionately affected as both victims and perpetrators”.
 So not only is this demographic related to knife crime, but it is also largely gang-related.
-Much progress in limiting knife crime and creating awareness is linked to knife crime education as well as tackling the gang problem that currently exists.
+Much progress in limiting knife crime and creating awareness is linked to knife crime education as well as tackling the youth gang problems that currently exists.

 The worrying truth about individuals who carry knives is that many do not intend to cause harm — they simply want them for personal protection.
 There has been some progress in addressing this issue, for example weapons checkpoints at schools and an extra police presence in areas with high knife crime.
 Metal detectors are also in place in problem areas and at venues and locations where knife crime is known to be prominent.
 However, until gang violence is tackled as a priority and new and stricter laws are in place, knife crime deaths will continue to rise as part of an increasing epidemic.